yankailab/OpenKAI/docs/3D/WebViewer3D.md

 `_JSONbase::recvJson()`.
 That literal delimiter cannot appear in command strings.
 Default replies are JSON without a delimiter (`msgFinishSend: ""`); the handler also accepts an optional trailing EOJ.
-It assembles replies split across the legacy 512-byte WebSocket messages, then dispatches to `handleCmd(jCmd)` in `js/wsCmdHandler.js`.
+It assembles replies split across the 512-byte WebSocket messages, then dispatches to `handleCmd(jCmd)` in `js/wsCmdHandler.js`.
 Add page-specific reply handling there.
 Heartbeats (`{"cmd":"hb"}`), replies and connection messages appear in `cmdState`.
 Reply buffering is capped at 8 MiB of text and console history at 16 KiB.